UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^
 Non-linguistic content cases can be found across some of our resources.
-In these cases, a code is present with a zxx value or text has a value of No linguistic content.
+In these cases, a *code* is present with a **zxx** value or type *text* has a value of **No linguistic content**.
+Justifications from the single language case above also apply here.

 Justification
 ^^^^^^^^^^^^^
 These are handled just like other languages in ISO 639-2 Collection of Bibliographic Codes.
-In this case, the zxx code denotes a declared absence of linguistic information.
+In this case, the **zxx** code denotes a declared absence of linguistic information.

 Xpath